InTEGr8or/handterm-cdk/docs/adr/001-github-account-linking.md

 ## Consequences

 ### Positive
-- Simpler implementation with single authentication method
-- Direct repository access through OAuth token
+- Better CLI user experience
+- Proper support for 2FA and Passkeys
-- No need for additional installation steps
+- No need to manually copy/paste URLs
-- Standard OAuth flow that users are familiar with
-- Follows GitHub's recommended practices for web applications
+- Can authenticate from any device
+- More secure than storing PATs
+- Works well with terminal-based workflows

 ### Negative
+- Requires polling for auth completion
+- Still needs browser for initial auth
 - OAuth tokens need to be managed and stored
 - Need to handle token expiration and refresh
-- Broader repository access scope than might be needed

 ## Implementation Notes
 1. Environment Variables: